dstrn-xyz/docs/frontend/spa-router.md

 ### external scripts

-external scripts (those with a `src` attribute) inside swapped content are automatically re-executed on every spa navigation in document order. the router loads and executes them before running subsequent page scripts.
+external scripts (those with a `src` attribute) inside swapped content are automatically reexecuted on every spa navigation in document order. the router loads and executes them before running subsequent page scripts.

 to prevent the router from executing a specific script tag on spa navigation, add the `d-spa-ignore` attribute.